 Chair Danforth called for any abstentions, bias, conflicts of interest, declarations of ex parte contact or objections to jurisdiction.
-There were none.
-She called for the Staff Report.
+Commissioner Standley disclosed that he will abstain from voting because he does business with Mr. Hatley.
+Chair Danforth called for the Staff Report.